kelsos/test-environment-scripts/README.md

 The environment uses [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to manage the python virtual environments and most of the scripts and utilities are configured around that fact.

+The virtualenvwrapper can be installed anywhere in the system but it has to be in the `PATH` for the script to use it.

 # Setting up the environment